Ținutul Sării revolt: March 31

 On 31 March at Eremitu, rioters stopped the local train coming from Praid, occupying the railway and shooting from the forest with guns.
 A group of about 100 rebels boarded the train and went to Sovata, where it arrived around 12 o'clock.
 Here, following a fight in which one of the Romanian gendarmes was killed and more many were injured, the group occupied the local gendarme post.
 The rebels later took control of the post office and the railway station, also capturing the 25 rifles found in the local weapons depot.

-After occupying the public buildings in Sovata, reinforcements came to the Szeklers from Sărățeni and a process of organizing the rebellion in the surrounding territory began.
+After occupying the public buildings in Sovata, reinforcements came to the Székelys from Sărățeni and a process of organizing the rebellion in the surrounding territory began.
 A detachment was sent to Praid, including men from Kovács Andor's group, with their weapons hidden in three carts.
 The group arrived in the locality around 4-5 pm and with the help of the residents managed to disarm the 12 Romanian gendarmes there in a few minutes.
 The only one who escaped was the lieutenant who commanded them, he fled through the Catholic cemetery.
 Later, however, he too was captured while moving towards Corund and being brought back to Praid, where the villagers were already organizing for defense.
 A patrol was organized to catch the Romanian soldiers who might have passed through the village.

 George Kovats, a rebel leader from Eremitu, proposed organizing a detachment to go to Târgu Mureș.
 From Praid, messengers went on horseback to the surrounding villages to raise them to battle, but without success, due to the lack of weapons.
 At the same time, people from the surrounding villages who had come to Praid began to return to their homes.

 At that stage of the rebellion, the insurgents of Praid drew several conclusions, namely that: 1) the revolt covers only a few villages, 2) the peace of the inhabitants of Praid has been disturbed by foreigners, 3) a punitive expedition will surely follow, from Romanian troops.
 As such, the Romanian gendarmes already captured were to be kept as hostages.
 Also, armed guards were sent on the roads leading to Praid, so that foreign troops could not enter the village during the night.

 Several Romanian gendarmes who were usually stationed in Praid, but had gone to Corund during the events mentioned above, wanted to return to the locality.
-Being summoned by the Szekler guards defending the Pride to stop, they retaliated with their weapons.
+Being summoned by the Székely guards defending the Pride to stop, they retaliated with their weapons.
 As a result, three of the defenders were wounded in the battle, and they died during the following morning of April 1.